Where Are the Children?: Plot

 In a conversation between Nancy and Dorothy, Nancy describes the mitten that she found on the swing's chain, and Dorothy remembers the mitten that she found at the Lookout.
 Dorothy tells Nancy that she found it at the Lookout, and they realize that Parrish is the kidnapper.
 Nancy leaves to rescue Missy and Michael, while Dorothy alerts Clay and Chief Coffin.
 Upon confronting Parrish at the Lookout, Nancy recognizes him as her ex-husband Carl, who did not commit suicide like everyone thought he did.
 He had been watching Nancy for a long time, waiting for the right time to take Missy and Michael.
 By that time, Clay, Dr. Knowles, and Chief Coffin have arrived at the Lookout, accompanied by numerous officers.

 Michael escapes, and finds Clay, while Carl takes Missy to the top of the house, to a part of the roof known as Widow's Walk.
 Nancy pursues them.
 Nancy begs Carl to give Missy back to her.
-A thoroughly psychopathic Carl, telling Nancy that it's her fault that he killed Peter and Lisa nine years ago, threatens to throw Missy into the water far below.
+A thoroughly psychopathic Carl, telling Nancy that it is her fault that he killed Peter and Lisa nine years ago, threatens to throw Missy into the water far below.
 Nancy grabs Missy, and tries to pull her out of Carl's grip.
 Clay is on his way up to Widow's Walk.
 Nancy tells Carl to give Missy to her.
-Carl falls through the wooden guard rail, and clings to a tree that’s taller than the Lookout.
+Carl falls through the wooden guard rail, and clings to a tree that is taller than the Lookout.
 Missy is hanging on to the edge of the roof, but Clay helps Nancy get Missy back up onto Widow's Walk.
 Carl gives Nancy one more look of rage, and then Carl hears a snapping sound.
 Carl is killed when the tree falls over, and slams him into the water.
 Michael, having followed Clay, reunites with Missy, Nancy, and Clay.
 Dr. Knowles and Chief Coffin help the four of them down off of Widow's Walk, and out of the house, with Nancy thankful that the long nightmare is finally, actually over.